 Founded in 2011, Sensorfield was started by Strode Pennebaker, a third-generation engineer and fourth-generation oilman.
 Headquartered in Houston, Sensorfield provides advanced remote industrial monitoring solutions for situations that previously couldn’t justify the cost.
 The company’s novel, solar powered wireless sensor platform was designed from the ground up* to provide high quality real-time data using competitively inexpensive devices that are self-installed.

 Because we wanted a simple, practical system to keep up with wells we've operated ourselves.
-Something we could install and maintain ourselves with minimum bother.
+Something we could install and maintain with minimum bother.

-So we started over and decided to custom-design and manufacture everything.
+We started from scratch to custom-design and manufacture everything.
 We had our first system working in less than three months.
 But it took four more years to perfect the size, ruggedness and quality.
-Along the way we discovered a groundbreaking new RF technology from Semtech called LoRa™ and became the first company to write fully optimized software for it.
-We created new sensor designs and found novel ways to imbed high-resolution microsensors into rugged oilfield equipment.
+Along the way we discovered a groundbreaking new RF technology from Semtech™ called LoRa® and became the first company to write fully optimized software for it.
+We created new sensor designs and found novel ways to embed high-resolution microsensors into rugged oilfield equipment.
 Then we optimized everything to run on micropower from tiny solar panels less than 1-½ inches across.